Harmonica-Men/AstroShop/README.md

 `s3transfer==0.10.3`
 Is a Python library that provides a high-level interface for transferring files to and from Amazon S3.
 It supports multipart uploads, automatic retries, and parallel transfers, enhancing the efficiency and reliability of file handling in applications that interact with S3.

+`setuptools==75.3.0`
+is a widely used Python library for building, packaging, and distributing Python projects.
+It provides tools to define a project’s metadata, dependencies, and installation instructions.
+It is often used alongside pip and is essential for creating Python packages.

 `sqlparse==0.5.1`
 Is a non-validating SQL parser for Python.
 It provides tools for parsing, formatting, and analyzing SQL statements, making it useful for applications that require SQL code manipulation or analysis, such as ORM libraries or database administration tools.

 `whitenoise==5.3.0`
 A middleware for serving static files in a Django application.
 Whitenoise allows applications to serve static assets directly without needing a separate web server, simplifying deployment and reducing complexity.

 </details>